tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/下载中心/更新日志/更新日志（终端）_intl_en.md

 - Optimized Android TUIOfflinePush component to support notification bar click event callback application, supported uniapp native plug-in packaging.
 - Supported the community mode of "community-group-topic" three-level structure in TUIKit on the Android side.
 - Supported display emoji in iOS input box.
-- Supported different group types corresponding to different default avatars支持不同群类型对应不同默认头像.
+- Supported different group types corresponding to different default avatars.
 - Added resident security tips in Demo.
 - Fixed compatibility and compliance issues caused by using WebView in TUICore skinnable components.
 - Fixed the problem that duplicate messages may appear in the chat interface by clicking offline push.